Board of Directors

 (Executive Director & Board Secretary)

-Margo has practiced dietetics and nutrition for over 20 years, focusing on the development, growth and leadership of school-based nutrition programs in Nova Scotia school communities.
-A former consultant at the Department of Health and Wellness, Margo facilitated and led the transition of the provincial school breakfast program into a non-profit registered charitable organization, Nourish Nova Scotia.
+Margo has practiced dietetics for over 20 years, focusing on the development, growth and leadership of school-based healthy food programs in Nova Scotia school communities.
+Margo facilitated and led the development of Nourish Nova Scotia alongside grassroots supporters and provincial champions.
 As the organization’s Executive Director, and secretary to the Board she collaborates with dedicated stakeholders and partners to co-create meaningful change to “move the needle” in the creation of healthy food environments for children and youth.
-Margo is an active member of the Coalition for Healthy School Food, seeking a federal investment in a universal healthy school food program.
-Margo believes in the creation of supportive, healthy environments for children and youth to grow, learn and develop are incredibly important—and fundamental to health and well-being.
-Margo lives in Bedford.
-In the summer you can find her endeavoring to upkeep an 1876 one-room school house on the Bay of Fundy, growing heirloom vegetables, and enjoying nature with friends, family and dog Lily.
+Margo is an active member of the Coalition for Healthy School Food, seeking a federal investment in a universal healthy school food program for Canada.
+Margo lives and works in Bedford.
+In the summer you can find her endeavoring to upkeep an 1876 one-room school house on the Bay of Fundy, growing vegetables, and enjoying the great outdoors with friends, family and dog Lily.